The .gov means it’s official.

 In these cases, the Child Nutrition Program operator will need to obtain or maintain documentation (such as documentation from manufacturer or recipe) showing the weight of creditable grain(s) per portion of the grain item.
 This will be easy for grain items prepared on-site, since the exact weight of the creditable grains can be documented using the recipe.
 For purchased products, the manufacturer will need to provide the required documentation showing the weight of creditable grain(s) per portion.
 Manufacturers may wish to provide this information using a Product Formulation Statement (PFS) to protect their proprietary information.
 Sample PFS templates are located on the CN Labeling website at https:///www.fns.usda.gov/cnlabeling/food-manufacturersindustry.
 If you have a situation where documentation is required, but the manufacturer cannot supply the documentation, that product is not creditable toward the reimbursable meal.

 When the exact or minimum amount of creditable grains can be documented, the grains contribution for items listed in Groups A-G of Exhibit A may be calculated using 16.0 grams of creditable grains as 1.0 oz eq or items listed in Groups H and I may be calculated using 28 grams of creditable grains as 1.0 oz eq.

 There are three steps to determine how many oz eq grains a recipe yields when calculating based on the grams of creditable grains:

-The following Chart titled “EXHIBIT A: Grain Requirements for Child Nutrition Programs” provides a general guideline for crediting prepared grains items.
+The “EXHIBIT A: Grain Requirements for Child Nutrition Programs” chart provides a general guideline for crediting prepared grains items.